 Participants also become better acquainted with AGBU and our vast programming in Armenia and Artsakh with multiple visits to the AGBU Armenia and AGBU Armenian Virtual College offices.
 There is ample opportunity for engagement with other youth groups and activities sponsored by AGBU, including performances with students and instructors at the AGBU Nork Children's Center.

 Finally, some of the greatest memories are made from the participants’ daily interactions with their peers.
 Living together, sharing a simple dinner, or enjoying an evening at a local restaurant, create bonds unlike any other.

 Sign up for an amazing three week journey, perfectly tailored for teens ages 15-18.
 For information on program costs and FAQs, see below.
 Returning families, please click here.

 Participants spend their days in a supervised environment.
-Both the Program Director and expert counselors live in the same accommodations and are available 24 hours a day, 7 days a week.
-Our longtime Director of Summer Youth Programs (Armenia/France) Herminé Duzian leads the 2022 Discover Armenia Program once again this summer.
+Both the Program Director, Herminé Duzian, and expert counselors live in the same accommodations and are available 24 hours a day, 7 days a week.

 Along with a committed team of expert counselors, Herminé Duzian, the AGBU Director of Summer Youth Programs (Armenia/France), serves as the Program Director of Discover Armenia each summer.
 Participants are supervised for the entire duration of the trip.